into your inbox

 Michael Chang was born in 1972 in New Jersey, United States.
 In 1987, at the age of 15, he became the youngest player ever to win a match at the US Open (defeating Paul McNamee in four sets).
 The following year, in June, aged only 16 years and 3 months, he was the youngest player to enter the top 100 and reached the fourth round of a Grand Slam tournament for the first time at the US Open, where he was beaten by Andre Agassi.

 In 1989, aged 17 years and 3 months, Chang became the youngest male player to ever win a Grand Slam tournament, defeating Stefan Edberg in the French Open final after being down two sets to one (6-1, 3-6, 4-6, 6-4, 6-2).
-On his way to the final, Chang defeated world No 1 Ivan Lendl to everyone’s surprise in the fourth round.
-In this match, Chang showed a lot of nerve for a teenager against Lendl, especially as he hit his famous underarm serve, which became almost as famous as Maradona’s “Hand of God” in soccer.
+On his way to the final, Chang defeated world No 1 Ivan Lendl, to everyone’s surprise, in the fourth round.
+In this match, Chang showed a lot of moxie for a teenager against Lendl, especially as he hit his famous underarm serve, which became almost as famous as Maradona’s “Hand of God” in soccer.

 The place: Melbourne Park, Australia

-Until 1982, many of the top players routinely skipped the Australian Open mainly because of the remoteness and the low prize money, but then, with the triumph of Mats Wilander in 1983 & 1984, the dynamic changed.
-The tournament’s board made big efforts to become as prestigious as the other Grand Slams, which ended up with the event moving to a new location Flinders Park (later known as Melbourne Park) in 1988.
+Until 1982, many of the top players routinely skipped the Australian Open mainly because of the remoteness of the region and the low prize money.
+Things slowly started to change in the 1980s; with the triumph of Mats Wilander in 1983 and1984, the dynamic changed.
+The tournament’s board made big efforts to become as prestigious as the other Grand Slams, and eventually the event moved to a new location Flinders Park (later known as Melbourne Park) in 1988.
 The tournament also switched from grass to hard courts and unveiled the first-ever Centre Court equipped with a retractable roof.
 Prize money increased as well and it wasn’t long before the tournament became the favourite Grand Slam among several players.

 The facts: Federer wins the first round in straight sets